jamesrascal/wordpress-backup/README.md

 WordPress Backup
 ===============

-This script is designed to backup any number of WordPress sites without the use of a plugin.
+This lightweight script is designed to backup any number of WordPress sites without the use of a plugin.

 Features: